Aircloak/aircloak/user_guides/monitoring.md

 # Monitoring

 The air component exposes a monitoring endpoint on port 8081.
-If you want to use it you will have to forward that port when starting your docker container (see user_guides/installation.md).
+If you want to use it you will have to forward that port when starting your docker container (see [the installation guide](./installation.md)).
 You will also need to generate an authentication token for an admin user by going to `/api_tokens` in the web application.

-After that the endpoint can be accessed at `air.endpoint:8081/?auth_token=<your auth token>`.
+After that the endpoint can be accessed at `http://air.endpoint:8081/?auth_token=<your auth token>`.

 ## Data format